AnnDkk/MSc-Advanced-Project/README.md

 </div>

 ## Inspiration
-In my coding3 extension of machine learning research, I found a model called Deep Dream that cleverly uses a machine learning "mistake" - overprocessing discriminative features.
-Traditional deep learning uses gradient descent to minimize loss.
-However, the model uses the principle of gradient ascent to process images.
-It tries to intuitively express the characteristics and style of the picture seen by the machine at each level by increasing the activation value to maximize the expression of the identified single feature.
+In my Coding3 extension of machine learning research, I encountered a model known as Deep Dream that ingeniously leverages a machine learning "mistake" – the overprocessing of discriminative features.
+While traditional deep learning employs gradient descent to minimize loss, this model adopts the principle of gradient ascent for image processing.
+It intuitively aims to articulate the characteristics and style of the image perceived by the machine at each level.
+This is achieved by incrementing the activation value to maximize the expression of the identified single feature.

 <div align=center>
 <img src="https://github.com/AnnDkk/MSc-Advanced-Project/blob/main/blog%20image/1.png" width="700" height="250">
 </div>

-The creators explored the "stupidity" of neural networks, where excessive recognition and learning allowed each layer to emerge with its own properties.
-They took this property and used it to process images, abstracting them to form completely new things in images.
+The creators delved into the "stupidity" of neural networks, where extensive recognition and learning led each layer to develop its distinct properties.
+Harnessing this characteristic, they applied it to image processing, abstracting images to generate entirely new concepts.
-With technical iterations, it is even possible to use random noisy images to show the purely "creative" results of neural networks.
+Through successive technical iterations, it became feasible to utilize random noisy images to showcase the purely "creative" outcomes produced by neural networks.

 </div>

 <div align=center>